openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 ### Application "Self Healing"

-Because OpenShift's *DeploymentConfigs* are constantly monitoring to see that the desired number of *Pods* is actually running, you might also expect that OpenShift will "fix" the situation if it is ever not right.
+Because OpenShift's *DeploymentConfigs* are constantly monitoring to see that the desired number of *Pods* is actually running, you might also expect that OpenShift will fix the situation if it is ever not right.
 You would be correct!

 Since we have two *Pods* running right now, let's see what happens if we